Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Location: 11-1 Sagatenryuji Kurumamichicho, Ukyo Ward, Kyoto, 616-8373, Japan

-See a romantic sunset near the Kamogawa River
+See a romantic sunset near the Kamogawa River.

-In the mood for something fun and romantic?
 If the water is low, challenge one another to cross the Kamogawa River on the lovely turtle-shaped stones.
-Afterward, head to a balcony that overlooks the river, grab a drink and watch the sunset beautifully.
-With its tranquil feel, it’s a great spot to escape city life and enjoy a romantic stroll with your partner.
+Afterward, head to a balcony overlooking the river, grab a drink, and watch the sunset beautifully.

-Get wonderfully lost in the early evening in Gion
+Get wonderfully lost in the early evening in Gion.

 Stay at a cozy and atmospheric Kyoto ryokan

-Kyoto RyokanBook at least a night’s stay at a highly-rated Kyoto ryokan, which is a traditional Japanese inn that usually features a hot spring private bath.
-It’s a romantic experience and includes a delectable dinner banquet of the freshest seasonal ingredients.
-And, did we mention that the accommodations and services are second to none?
+Book at least a night’s stay at a highly-rated Kyoto ryokan, a traditional Japanese inn that usually features a hot spring private bath.
+It’s a romantic experience with a delectable dinner banquet of the freshest seasonal ingredients.
+And did we mention that the accommodations and services are second to none?

 Did you know that the best ryokans are in Kyoto?
 Check out some of them below!